 As the holiday approaches and armed with new knowledge, make sure to celebrate the achievements of Mexican Americans and their contribution to our broader North American culture.
 There’s nothing better than to share a good time with your friends and family – and we know that we will!

-Bruno Postigo Beltran is a Digital Marketing Manager at Vitality Group and part of our Diversity, Equity, and Inclusion group, Project Ideal.
-In his spare time, he loves to watch foreign films and study design, music, and architecture.
+Bruno Postigo Beltran is Vitality’s Digital Marketing Manager and a lead in our Diversity, Equity, and Inclusion group, Project IDEAL.
+In his spare time, he loves to watch international films, photograph his environment, and study design, literature, and architecture.
 He owns a blind dog that loves to be on his video calls.